OWH-projects/nadc/README.md

 <li><strong>Form B11</strong>: Report of late independent expenditure</li>
 </ul>

-A shell script, `nadc/data/parser.sh`, makes backups of the raw data and boils down these 24 files (which contain errors and duplicate transactions) into six data tables:
+A shell script, `nadc/data/parser.sh`, makes backups of the raw data and boils down these 24 files (which contain some duplicate transactions) into six data tables:
 <ul>
 <li><code>nadc/data/toupload/entity.txt</code>: Any group, committee, donor, lender or other entity that has been assigned a unique ID by the NADC.
 This is the parent table.</li>
 <li><code>nadc/data/toupload/ballot.txt</code>: Ballot question committees.</li>